How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 1. The number of teams or individuals that you plan on participating in the jigsaw puzzle competition.
 This will help you determine how many puzzles you will need to order.

 3. Not all jigsaw puzzles are created equal.
 Please remember that jigsaw puzzles that are Made In America are usually better quality than those made abroad, IMO.
 Look for a high-quality jigsaw puzzle manufacturer that is willing to do low volume orders.
+Also, busy photos are best with puzzles that do not have false fitting pieces.

 4. Moderators

-I suggest that you choose a minimum of two people to help moderate your competition.
-These moderators will record the event and observe that all rules are being followed, as well as answer any questions that may arise.
-Volunteers wearing bright vests/clothing that identify them as Judges or Volunteers are encouraged.
+Depending on the size of your competition and the number of registrants in different divisions (individual, pairs, or teams) I suggest that you choose a minimum of two people to help moderate your competition.
+The moderators will record the event and observe that all rules are being followed, as well as answer any questions that may arise.
+Moderators should actively circulate through the competition and be mindful of teams who may complete the activity so that they can properly and accurately log completion times.

 A moderators job will include ensuring that teams are adhering to the rules and regulations.
 A moderator will also record times of completion.
 Teams should raise both of their hands to indicate that they have completed the puzzle.
 Moderators will record their team number and time.
+This is a great time to have volunteers check for a completed puzzle and to be sure that all rules have been adhered to.
+Snapping a photograph of the completed puzzle is suggested.

 5. Prizes

 Prizes should be provided for the winner, as well as second and third-place teams.
 Feel free to reach out to local businesses or your local Chamber of Commerce for donations or sponsorship.
-Puzzle manufacturers are also willing to work with established puzzle competitions.
-Branded puzzles that have never been assembled are suggested.
+Puzzles are generally a great prize for the winners, as well as gift certificates, trophies, branded T-Shirts, or even cash.

 6. Participants

 For any jigsaw puzzle competition to be a success, you need participants!
 There are many social media outlets where you can advertise your event with the community.
 Placing flyers, post on social media, and advertising in your local newspaper are great ways to advertise.
 Don't forget your local radio station to help make the community aware of your event.
+An enticing prize package will bring puzzlers from far and wide.

 7. REGISTRATION for your puzzle competition.

-Creating an organized registration process with help in tracking your potential puzzle participants to ensure you will have enough space for everyone at the competition.
-Deciding on the number of participants, either single or team members, will ensure that you have enough space and puzzles for your competition.
+Deciding on the number of participants, either single, pairs, or team members, will ensure that you have enough space and puzzles for your competition.
 Whether you charge for the competition or offer it for free, having fun it the goal!

 Remember, have fun and puzzle on puzzlers!